 Will you be fishing lakes and ponds?

 An inflatable boat won’t be comparable to a bass fishing boat, but you can catch plenty of fish with an inflatable craft.
-Some inflatable boats are big and sturdy enough to accept a decent sized motor, and will allow you to cover a lot of water.
-Inflatable vessels are more susceptible to waves than other kinds of boats, but for calm lakes and ponds, an inflatable boat is excellent.
+Some are big and sturdy enough to accept a decent-sized motor, and will allow you to cover a lot of water.
+Inflatable vessels are more susceptible to waves than other kinds, but for calm lakes and ponds, an inflatable is excellent.